markNZed/TaskFlow/browserProcessor/README.md

 # Client

-This is the browserProcessor of Chat@Flow written in Javascript using React and Material Design (MUI)
+This is the browserProcessor of T@skFlow written in Javascript using React and Material Design (MUI)

 To install the node packages: `npm install`